 Aptitude and attitude toward learning a wide range of music, including classical

-Ability to work collaboratively with other students and take risks
+Ability to work and take risks

 Click here to view the full rubric used during Vocal Music Auditions.